 (6) The following wastes are excluded under OAR 340-100-0020 and 340-100-0022:

-(a) Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Selmet, Inc., Albany, Oregon, and contained in an on-site surface impoundment, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
+(a) Selmet, Inc., or its corporate successor.
+Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Selmet, Inc., Albany, Oregon, and contained in an on-site surface impoundment, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
 This is a one-time exclusion.
+This exemption remains in effect only as long as Selmet meets the conditions specified in Appendix 1 to this rule.
+[Note: The Selmet petition is attached to this rule as Appendix 2.
+View appendices by clicking on Tables link at the end of this rule.]

-(b) Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Selmet, Inc., Albany, Oregon, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
+(b) Selmet, Inc., or its corporate successor.
+Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Selmet, Inc., Albany, Oregon, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
 The exemption is limited to a maximum annual rate of 3120 cubic yards per year.
 Selmet must have the sludge disposed of in a Subtitle D landfill the department licenses, permits, or otherwise authorizes to accept the delisted wastewater treatment sludge.
+This exemption remains in effect only as long as Selmet meets the conditions specified in Appendix 1 to this rule.
+[Note: The Selmet petition is attached to this rule as Appendix 2.
+View a PDF of appendices by clicking on the Tables link at the end of this rule.]

-[NOTE: View a PDF of referenced EPA Method by clicking on "Tables" link below.]
+(c) Pacific Cast Technologies, Inc., doing business as ATI Cast Products, or its corporate successor.
+Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Pacific Cast Technologies, Inc., doing business as ATI Cast Products, Albany, Oregon as described in the delisting petition ATI Cast Products provided on April 11, 2019.
+The exemption is limited to a maximum annual rate of 9,000 cubic yards per year.
+ATI Cast Products must have the sludge disposed of in a Subtitle D landfill the department licenses, permits, or otherwise authorizes to accept the delisted wastewater treatment sludge.
+This exemption remains in effect only as long as ATI Cast Products meets the conditions specified in Appendix 3 to this rule.
+[Note: The ATI petition is attached to this rule as Appendix 4.
+View a PDF of appendices by clicking on the Tables link at the end of this rule.]

 Statutory/Other Authority: ORS 192, 465.009, 466.015, 466.020, 466.075, 466.090, 466.180, 468.020 & 646

 Statutes/Other Implemented: ORS 466.015, 466.075 & 466.195